Black Hebrew Israelites: African Hebrew Israelites of Jerusalem

 When the first Black Hebrews arrived in Israel in 1969, they claimed citizenship under the Law of Return, which gives eligible Jews immediate citizenship.
 The Israeli government ruled in 1973 that the group did not qualify for automatic citizenship because they could not prove Jewish descent and had not undergone Orthodox conversion.
 The Black Hebrews were denied work permits and state benefits.
 The group accused the Israeli government of racist discrimination.
 In 1981, a group of American civil rights activists led by Bayard Rustin investigated and concluded that racism was not the cause of the Black Hebrews' situation.
 No official action was taken to return the Black Hebrews to the United States, but some individual members were deported for working illegally.

 Some Black Hebrews renounced their American citizenship in order to try to prevent more deportations.
 In 1990, Illinois legislators helped negotiate an agreement that resolved the Black Hebrews' legal status in Israel.
-Members of the group are permitted to work, and they also have access to housing and social services.
+Members of the group are permitted to work and have access to housing and social services.
 The Black Hebrews reclaimed their American citizenship and have received aid from the U.S. government, which helped them build a school and additional housing.
-In 2003 the agreement was revised, and the Black Hebrews were granted permanent residency in Israel.
+In 2003, the agreement was revised, and the Black Hebrews were granted permanent residency in Israel.
 In 2009, Elyakim Ben-Israel became the first Black Hebrew to gain Israeli citizenship.
 The Israeli government said that more Black Hebrews may be granted citizenship.

-Today, young men and some women from the African Hebrew community of Jerusalem serve in the IDF, they have entered international sporting events and academic competitions under the Israeli flag, as well as having represented Israel twice in the Eurovision song contest.

-The Black Hebrews of Israel maintain a popular gospel choir, which tours throughout Israel and the United States.
+Today, young men and some women from the African Hebrew community of Jerusalem serve in the IDF; they have entered international sporting events and academic competitions under the Israeli flag and have represented Israel twice in the Eurovision Song Contest.
+The Black Hebrews of Israel maintain a popular gospel choir that tours throughout Israel and the United States.
 The group owns restaurants in several Israeli cities.
-In 2003 the Black Hebrews garnered public attention when singer Whitney Houston visited them in Dimona.
+In 2003, the Black Hebrews garnered public attention when singer Whitney Houston visited them in Dimona.
 In 2006, Eddie Butler, a Black Hebrew, was chosen by the Israeli public to represent Israel in the Eurovision Song Contest.

 One West Camp and splinter groups

 The One West Camp is a messianic subdivision of Black Hebrew Israelite groups that believe in the Old Testament, the New Testament and the exclusive identification of the Twelve Tribes of Israel with ethnic communities of Black, Latin American, and Native American descent in the Americas.
 The camp is named after its first grouping, which was located at One West 125th Street in Harlem in New York City, then known as the 'Israeli School of Universal Practical Knowledge'.
-The movement has since splintered into numerous "camps", including the Israelite Church of God in Jesus Christ, and the Israelite School of Universal Practical Knowledge.
+The movement has since splintered into numerous "camps", including the Israelite Church of God in Jesus Christ and the Israelite School of Universal Practical Knowledge.
 Other notable groups descended from the One West Camp include the Gathering of Christ Church, Masharah Yasharahla, and Israel United in Christ.